stuyam/pressure/README.md

 Pressure is a JavaScript library that makes dealing with Apple's Force Touch and 3D Touch simple.
 Force Touch for new Macs and 3D Touch for the new iPhone 6s and 6s Plus, all bundled under one roof with a simple API that makes working with them painless.

-Head over to the [documentation](http://yamartino.github.com/pressure) website for installation instructions and how to use pressure.js
+Head over to the [documentation](http://pressurejs.com/documentation) website for installation instructions and how to use pressure.js

 ## Install
-download pressure.min.js or pressure.js files from GitHub or install with npm or bower
+Download pressure.min.js or pressure.js files from GitHub or install with npm or bower
 #### npm
 ```
 npm install pressure --save